rastridge/newnuxt3132/README.md

 ## Use VSCode github feature to commit/push to repository

-- github repository "rastridge/newnuxt312"
+- github repository "rastridge/newnuxt3132"

 ## Change to the repository triggers Netlify build

 Netlify site "buffalorugby"

-- site sourced from github repository "rastridge/newnuxt312"
+- site sourced from github repository "rastridge/newnuxt3132"
 - All ENV variables must be registered
 - All redirects from old website URLs handled by \_redirect file
-- Dreamhost buffalorugby is DNS only - No web hosting
+- Dreamhost buffalorugby.org is DNS only - No web hosting
 - Set up Netlify custom external domain for site 'buffalorugby.org' via Dreamhost
-- while maintaining ssh and email and 'media.buffalorugby.org' on domain buffalorugby.org at Dreamhost
+- Maintain ssh and email and 'media.buffalorugby.org' on domain buffalorugby.org at Dreamhost

 ```
 https://superchlorine.com/2021/01/how-to-set-up-netify-custom-domain-via-dreamhost/